 Assessment Factors Response 1.
 How many years of experience does your current grant manager have managing grants? >5 years 2.
 How many years of experience does your current bookkeeper/accounting staff have managing grants? >5 years 3.
 How many grants does your organization currently receive?
 3-10 grants 4.
-What is the approximate total dollar amount of all grants your organization receives? \$ 2,953,832 5.
+What is the approximate total dollar amount of all grants your organization receives? \$ 2,561,551 5.
 Are individual staff members assigned to work on multiple grants?
 No 6.
 Do you use timesheets to track the time staff spend working on specific activities/projects?
 Yes 7.
 How often does your organization have a financial audit?
 Annually 8.
 Has your organization received any audit findings in the last three years?
 No 9.
 Do you have a written plan to charge costs to grants?
-No 10 .
-Do you have written procurement policies?
-Yes 11 .
+10. Do you have written procurement policies?
+Yes 11.
 Do you get multiple quotes or bids when buying items or services?
-Sometimes 12 .
-How many years do you maintain receipts, deposits, cancelled checks, invoices, etc.? >5 years 13 .
+Sometimes 12.
+How many years do you maintain receipts, deposits, cancelled checks, invoices, etc.? >5 years 13.
 Do you have procedures to monitor grant funds passed through to other entities?
 Yes

-Certification: This is to certify that, to the best complete and current. of our knowledge and belief, the data furnished above is accurate, Signature: (Authorized Agent) Date: Print Name: J. Steven Worthley Print Title: Chair, Tulare County Board of Supervisors Program Specialist Only: SUBAWARD #
+Certification: This is to certify that, to the best of our knowledge and belief, the data furnished above is accurate, complete and current.

+Date: Print Title: Chair, Tulare County Board of Supervisors

+Program Specialist Only: SUBAWARD #